oskopek/cil/README.md

 #### Ensemble vote
-This was computed offline using Excel.
+This ensemble vote was computed offline using Excel taking our 5 best models and classifying based on the majority vote.
 The Excel sheet we used is uploaded to `data_out` and named `prediction_ensemble.xlsx`